pachterlab/kb_docs/docs/source/index/index_generation.rst

 The files **index.idx**, **t2g.txt**, **cdna.txt**, and **nascent.txt** will then be created.

+kb-python supports downloading pre-made indices for the following species:

+- human
+- mouse
+- dog
+- monkey
+- zebrafish

-One can replace *mouse* with *human* (or another species).
-A comprehensive list of pre-created indices (and how they were generated) is available `here <https://github.com/pachterlab/kallisto-transcriptome-indices>`_.
+The up to date list of pre-created indices (and how they were generated) is available `here <https://github.com/pachterlab/kallisto-transcriptome-indices>`_.

+.. _making-an-index:

 Making an index
 ^^^^^^^^^^^^^^^